kjolley/BIGSdb_documentation/submissions.rst

 .. image:: /images/submissions/submission9.png

 The message will be attached.
+Note that you can delete the last message in the conversation if it was you that added it and it was added on the same day.
 A curator may respond to the message and attach their own, with the full conversation becoming part of the submission record.

 .. image:: /images/submissions/submission10.png